Next Phase of Reopening — Journey Kids

 - Greeter 2: A second Greeter will be stationed at the door and will open it for people so only the greeters are touching the door handles.
 This Greeter will welcome people and ask them to put on their mask if they have not already done so.
 The second Greeter will also assess the line forming inside the hallway at the Check-in/Host table to maintain space for social distancing before they allow the next family to enter the building.

-As people walk down the hallway, they will be directed to just one entrance into the Big Room.
-An eraser board with signage will block the Big Room entrance right by the back doors to the building.
+As people walk down the hallway, they should be directed to Journey Kids Check-In if they are guests with children or are members that have preregistered their children.
+Otherwise, direct them to the Host/Seating Table for seating assignment in the Big Room.
+An eraser board with signage will continue to block the Big Room entrance right by the back doors to the building.

 Restroom Monitor — 10:30-11:15am, 12:00-12:15pm